-The null value deletes the path or global variable to which it is assigned.
+The null value deletes the path to which it is assigned.
 Most operations and functions will report an error if this value is processed directly.

-2.1.5 Data Manipulation Language (DML)
+Data Manipulation Language (DML)

 Any non-trivial configuration will need to have some values that are calculated.
 The Data Manipulation Language (DML), a subset of the full pan configuration language, fulfills this role.
 This subset has the features of many imperative programming languages, but can only be used on the right-hand side of a statement, that is, to calculate a value.